 We understand that you’re interested in maximising the value of your land, but that you might not be up to scratch with all the jargon.
 That’s why we’re here to explain what a dual occupancy subdivision is.

 Dual occupancy designs technically mean two properties on one block of land.
 But when we talk about a dual occupancy development, you could have two, three or even four or more units or townhouses on the one block, depending on the size of the block.

 Before we dive in, if you’ve been thinking about doing a dual occupancy in Melbourne, we think it has a big upside.
 Here’s why.

 What is a Dual Occupancy Property?

-A dual occupancy property is when you build two or more separate properties on the same block of land.
+Dual occupancy designs are when you build two or more separate properties on the same block of land.
 Or, it can mean building a whole new house next to or behind your existing home.

 This can be great for accommodating family members, like elderly relatives, or if you want to get into the rental market and let out one or more of the properties while living in another.